 Note: Make sure to copy the example to your project before modifying it.
 These examples are constantly updated and any changes may be overwritten.

 This is a basic example for testing whether the headset is working and showing an image correctly.
 It can be used as a starting point to understand how to develop for the Varjo headset.
-The scripts demonstrated in this example are common for all the following examples explained in this section.

 This example shows how to reset tracking position and record different events in the application.